vippsas/vipps-recurring-api/vipps-recurring-api.md

 ````

 **Please note:** `failureReason` and `failureDescription` are experimental, and
-will soon be replaced by an event log.
+will be replaced by an event log.
 Subscribe to the technical newsletter
 to get updates: [Technical newsletter for developers](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/newsletters).

 See more about [charge failure reason](#charge-failure-reasons).